Efficient Test Collection Construction via Active Learning: Introduction

 \section{Introduction}

-Test collections provide the foundation for Cranfield-based evaluation of information retrieval (IR) systems~\cite{cleverdon1967cranfield,sanderson2010test}.
-However, it has become increasingly expensive to manually judge so many documents as collection sizes have grown.
-At the same time, failing to collect sufficient relevance judgments can compromise evaluation reliability~\cite{Voorhees06}.
-Even commercial search engines, despite their query logs, reportedly continue to depend on large teams of human assessors \cite{google-guidelines-2016}.
-Consequently, there has been tremendous interest in developing scalable yet reliable IR evaluation methodology.
+Test collections provide the foundation for Cranfield-based evaluation of information retrieval (IR) systems~\citep{sanderson2010test}.
+Unfortunately, it has become increasingly expensive to manually judge so many documents as collection sizes have grown.
+On the other hand, failing to collect sufficient relevance judgments can compromise evaluation reliability.
+Even commercial search engines, despite their query logs, still rely on large teams of human assessors \citep{google-guidelines-2016}.
+Consequently, there is great interest in developing more scalable yet reliable IR evaluation methodology.

-To create a new IR test collection at minimal cost, we must carefully select which documents merit human relevance judgments.
-The dominant way to do this is to run a shared task campaign, such as NIST TREC, and pool search results from many participating systems (and often interactive runs as well) in order to identify the most likely relevant documents for human assessors to judge \cite{cormack1998efficient,carterette2006minimal,pavlu2007practical}.
-While this approach has been long canonized in IR practice, running a shared task is difficult, slow, and expensive.
-If one's goal is merely to build a new test collection, it would be nice if one could do this without needing to run a shared task \cite{soboroff2013building}.
+To create a new IR test collection at minimal cost, it is valuable to identify a minimal set of documents for human relevance judging.
+This is typically accomplished by running a shared task campaign, such as NIST TREC, then pooling search results from many participating systems (and often interactive runs) to identify the most likely relevant documents for judging \citep{cormack1998efficient}.
+While this approach is now canonized in IR practice, organizing the community to run a shared task is complicated, slow, and requires many hours of work by organizers and participants.
+This hidden, real-world cost may far exceed simple judging costs, which are often the only measure of cost reported.
+This suggests a more complete accounting of cost ought to be considered, if not quantified, wrt.\ building IR test collections.
+Shared tasks have many other benefits, but if one's primary goal is merely to build a new test collection, it would be useful if this could be achieved without needing to run a shared task \citep{sanderson_forming_2004}.

+In this paper, we investigate the following research question: {\em how feasible is it to build a new test collection without a shared task, and how can one best accomplish this?} To this end, we explore active learning (AL) \citep{settles2012active} methods to support test collection construction without reliance on shared task document rankings.
+Rather than develop novel active learning algorithms, our focus in this work is the novel combination of active learning methods and inferred assessments for building test collections without running a shared task.
+To the best of our knowledge, this has not previously been pursued in the literature.